TGV: Lines in operation

+In June 2021, there were approximately 2800 km of Lignes à Grande Vitesse (LGV), with four additional line sections under construction.
+The current lines and those under construction can be grouped into four routes radiating from Paris.

 Accidents

-In almost three decades of high-speed operation, the TGV has not recorded a single passenger fatality due to accidents while running at high speed on normal passenger service.
+In over four decades of operation, the TGV has not recorded a single passenger fatality in an accident on normal, high-speed service.
 There have been several accidents, including four derailments at or above 270 km/h, but in only one of these—a test run on a new line—did carriages overturn.

-This is credited in part to the stiffness that the articulated design lends to the train.
+This safety record is credited in part to the stiffness that the articulated design lends to the train.
 There have been fatal accidents involving TGVs on lignes classiques, where the trains are exposed to the same dangers as normal trains, such as level crossings.
-These include one terrorist bombing, which could as well have occurred at high speed as not.
+These include one terrorist bombing unrelated to the speed at which the train was traveling.